Muppet Classic Theater: The Elves and the Shoemaker

-A shoemaker (played by Kermit) and his nephew Robin are visited by the local banker who demands his money by tomorrow or he will toss them into the street.
+A shoemaker (played by Kermit) and his nephew and apprentice Robin are visited by the local banker who demands his money by tomorrow or he will toss them into the street.
 The shoemaker states that they have not been having good business lately since they have been making ugly shoes and all will be lost if they cannot sell any shoes.
 When the shoemaker and Robin go to sleep, their house is visited by a group of philanthropic entertainer elves (all dressed like Elvis Presley) and make blue suede shoes.
 The next morning, the shoemaker and Robin wake up to find the blue suede shoes and many customers waiting outside of their store.
 By the time night had fallen, every shoe in the shop has been sold and the banker takes the money stating that he will be back tomorrow for the other half of the money.
 When Robin hopes whoever helped them will return, the shoemaker states that they will be ready to find out who has been helping them.
 Once the shoemaker and his nephew have fallen asleep, they awoke in time to see the elves working on the blue suede shoes.
 When morning comes, the store is packed with eager customers and the banker takes the other half of the money.
 Having studied the look of the blue suede shoes, the shoemaker tells Robin he now knows how to make shoes that are not ugly, and that it is time they thanked the elves for their kindness.
 Rizzo ends up coming on stage to suggest a gift to give to the elves.
 The shoemaker and Robin worked through the night to make a special gift to thank the elves.
 When the elves arrived at midnight, the shoemaker and Robin present them with white sequined jumpsuits.
 While the shoemaker and Robin live happily ever after, the elves relocated to Las Vegas where they perform two shows.